To the Members of

 ii.
 Physical verification of inventory has been conducted during the year at reasonableintervals by management.
 As informed to us no material discrepancies have been noticed onsuch verification.

 iii.
 The Company has not granted any loans secured or unsecured to any companiesfirms limited liability partnership or other parties covered in register maintained underSectio 189 of the Companies Act 2013.

 iv.
-No loans have been given to parties covered under section 185 of the Companies Act2013.
+No loans have been given to parties covered under sectio 185 of the Companies Act2013.
 The company has not given any guarantee or provided any security to any partycovered under section 185 or 186 of the Companies Act 2013.
-In case of investmentsprovisions of section 185 and 186 of the Companies Act 2013 has been complied.
+In case of investm vestmentsprovisions of section 185 and 186 of the Companies Act 2013 has been complied.

 v.
 The company has not accepted deposits from the public within the meaning of Sections73 to 76 of the Companies Act 2013 and the rules made there under hence this clause isnot applicable.

-(a) Undisputed statutory dues including provident fund employee state insuranceincome tax GST custom duty cess and other statutory dues have generally been regularlydeposited with the appropriate authorities and there are no undisputed duesoutstanding as on 31st March 2021.
+(a) Undisputed statutory dues including provident fund employee state insuranceincome tax GST custom duty cess and other statutory dues have generally been regularlydepos eposited with the appropriate authorities and there are no undisputed duesoutstanding as on 31st March 2021.

 ix.
 The Company has not raised any money by way of initial public offer or furtherpublic offer.
 According to the information and explanation given to us the money raisedby the company by way of term loans have been applied for the purpose for which they wereobtained.

 x.
 To the best of our knowledge and according to the information and explanations givento us no fraud by the Company or no material fraud on the Company by its officers oremployees has been noticed or reported during the year.

 xi.
 In our opinion and according to the information and explanations given to us theCompany has paid/prov ded managerial remuneration in accordance with the requisiteapprovals mandated by the provisions of section 197 read with Schedule V to the Act.